 If yes then, you should consult Dr Ramit Singh Sambyal.

-Dr Ramit Singh Sambyal is a renowned and leading best general physician in Vasant Kunj, Delhi, and an Emergency Physician in Delhi with more than seven years of experience.
+Dr Ramit Singh Sambyal is a renowned and leading general physician in Safdarjung Enclave, Delhi, and an Emergency Physician in Delhi with more than seven years of experience.
 He is an expert in treating several primary to complex medical conditions.

 Dr Ramit will discuss the signs and symptoms you have and perform a physical examination.
 Based on this, he will prescribe medications, and for speedy recovery will give you a few instructions.
 If your symptoms last for several days, he may order a couple of diagnostic tests for checking the presence of any bacteria.

 What is Typhoid fever?